 Show new cards before reviewsif you are consistent and feel confident that you will never have a backlog of Anki reviews.
 Mixing is probably the worst way and will confuse you when a new card pops up after a streak of mature cards.

-Anki 2.1. scheduler.
+Anki 2021 scheduler.
+This is a new scheduler that comes with Anki 2.1.45+.
 If your version of Anki doesn't show this option, it has been already enabled by default.
 Otherwise, make sure to enable it.
-The old V1 scheduler was buggy and clunky.
-The new one fixes its issues.
-You can read about it in detail here.
+The old

 Main killer features: